 5. Use Founder Websites

 If you’ve exhausted your personal and professional network, don’t panic.
-There’s loads of websites out there that entrepreneurs use to source co-founders.
+If you're not sure where to find co-founders online, know that there’s loads of websites out there that entrepreneurs regularly use to source co-founders.
 Sites like Co-Founders Lab, Founder2Be, StartHawk and FounderDating are highlighted time and time again as the best ones to use.
 However, don’t discount lesser known, new or basic looking sites that facilitate co-founder searches.
 You never know where you’ll find your perfect co-founder and they might offer up a really suitable candidate for your business.